Tehelka: History

 Tejpal changed Tehelka from tabloid to magazine in September 2007 to encourage more potential advertisers, but found it difficult because of their sting operations.
 Tejpal started the Hindi language website in 2007 and then Tehelka's Hindi News magazine.
 Sanjay Dubey was the executive editor of the Hindi magazine.
 In the early years, Tarun Tejpal was Tehelka's largest shareholder through his shell company Agni Media.
 In an interview to The New York Times, Tejpal stated that he covered the losses at Tehelka by soliciting funds from his personal contacts.

 "THiNK Fest" was started in 2011 as an annual literary festival and promoted as an event of Tehelka, though the program was run by an organisation called Thinkworks Pvt Ltd, a company owned by Tejpal, his sister Neena and managing editor Shoma Chaudhury.
 It featured Bollywood actors, global thinkers and sessions on new technology.

 According to The New York Times, during a Tehelka organized "Think Fest" event in November 2013, a staff reporter of Tehelka accused Tejpal of rape and repeated sexual assault.
-Tejpal was arrested by Goa police and he stepped aside as editor of Tehelka, and his colleage Shoma Chaudhury resigned from Tehelka on 28 November because of the incident.
+Tejpal was arrested by Goa police and he stepped aside as editor of Tehelka, and his colleague Shoma Chaudhury resigned from Tehelka on 28 November because of the incident.
 In 2014, Mathew Samuel became the managing editor of Tehelka.
 In March 2016, Charanjit Ahuja became the editor of the fortnightly.